rishabnayak/pHarmr/README.md

 ```

 ### Describe your project!
-pHarmr is a Hydroponics set up coupled with extensive monitoring and adjusting software.
+pHarmr is a Hydroponics set up with extensive monitoring software.
 With the help of pHarmr, users can monitor the health of their plants from miles away.
-In dangerous climates minimal interaction with the crops is paramount, pHarmr allows users to adjust their crops' environment without needing to interact (and possibly contaminate) the plants.
+In dangerous climates, where minimal interaction with the crops is paramount, pHarmr allows users to adjust their crops' environment without needing to interact (and possibly contaminate) the plants.
 Additionally, pHarmr can teach people with little to no experience in growing their own food how to provide their plants with the healthiest environment.
 In the future, harvesters could simply share scripts--including the basic environmental needs of a plant--to teach other users how to grow a particular plant.

 ### Who made this amazing Hack?
 James Cunningham, Rishab Nayak, Jason Smith, Emily Vogelsperger